To apply online or for general application questions please visit the GSAS Application Resource Center.

 Q: What fellowship opportunities are available to incoming students?

 A: All incoming students to the Creative Writing Program receive Departmental Fellowships in the form of tuition scholarships.
-These fellowships offer at least half-tuition scholarships (16 credits) for both years, plus an undergraduate teaching position during the second year.
+These fellowships offer at least half-tuition scholarships (8 credits per year) for both years, plus an undergraduate teaching position during the second year.
 Recipients of these positions design and teach a semester-long introductory course in creative writing for undergraduates as well as attend a teaching practicum offered by the program.
 Compensation for teaching is approximately $6,000 per course.
 Many students also receive additional funding—including several fully-funded packages with generous stipends—through our other fellowship opportunities.

 Q: What is the application deadline?

 A: The annual application deadline is December 18.
 This information is included in the GSAS Application Resource Center's useful online publication, "Application Requirements and Deadlines for Departments and Programs."
 Scroll to "Creative Writing."

 A: No, you must select either fiction, poetry, or nonfiction.
 It is not possible to submit simultaneous applications in multiple genres.
 If you apply to more than one program, your applications will not be considered.

 Q: What if I change my mind about the genre I'm studying?

 A: It is not possible to switch from one genre to the other unless you reapply to the program.
 Students apply—and are admitted into—either the fiction, nonfiction, or poetry program.
 Because of space limitations students are not permitted to take workshops in the alternate genre while studying here.
 Occasionally, with permission of the instructor and if there is sufficient room for enrollment, MFA students may have the option to take a craft course in a different genre.

 Q: How many applicants do you have each year and how many are accepted?